Letter from Our School Counselor

 Hello.
 My name is Suzanne Pape and I am DuFief's School Counselor.
 I look forward to working with all your wonderful children this year.

 I graduated from University of Delaware with a Bachelor of Arts in Psychology and then from Wilmington College with a Masters in School Counseling.
 After graduate school, I worked as an outpatient Drug/Alcohol Counselor for a year and a half.
 I then went on to work as a Needs Assessment Counselor in a Psychiatric Hospital for another year and a half.
 In August of 2000, I began my work as a School Counselor.
 I was employed for four years as a middle school counselor and then went on to become an elementary counselor.
 Over the next three years, I was employed with Prince William county schools in Woodbridge, Virginia.
-This will be my tenth year with DuFief ES.
+This is my fifteenth year at DuFief ES.

 Mrs. Suzanne Pape